The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Frequency downshifting and rogue wave activity

 Laboratory and numerical experiments have shown that modulated periodic wavetrains evolve chaotically in the presence of two or more unstable modes \cite{ahhs01}.
 A chaotic background can significantly enhance the likelihood of rogue waves \cite{cs02}.
 The following family of perturbations of an unstable Stokes wave:

-is a ideal choice of initial data for investigating both frequency downshifting and rogue wave formation.
-The values of the amplitude $a$ and spatial period $L$ are chosen so that the Stokes wave has two unstable modes at $t=0$.
-Throughout the simulation, $0.42 < a < 0.5$ and $L = 4\sqrt{2} \pi$.
+is an ideal choice of initial data for investigating both frequency downshifting and rogue wave formation.
+The values of the amplitude $a$ and spatial period $L$ are chosen so that the Stokes wave has two unstable modes at $t=0$, i.e. $0.42 < a < 0.5$ and $L = 4\sqrt{2} \pi$.

 For each model, an ensemble of experiments is performed by varying the damping parameter $\Gamma$ within the range of small-to-moderate values $2.5 \times 10^{-4} \le \Gamma \le 10^{-2}$, with increment $\Delta\Gamma = 2.5\times 10^{-4}$.
-Such choice of $\Gamma$-values: 1) ensures that permanent downshift occurs on a short-to-moderate timescale of $0 < t \leq 1000$, and 2) prevents excessive influence of viscosity-related instabilities on the solution.
-For this range of $\Gamma$-values the results for the vHONLS and dvHONLS numerical evolutions are presented and shown to be very close.
+We restrict our choice of $\Gamma$ to this range for the following reasons: 1) One of our goals is to study the effect of viscous damping on rogue wave formation.
+We do not consider $\Gamma > 10^{-2}$ as rogue waves are not observed in the evolutions of vHONLS and dvHONLS for $0.008 \le \Gamma \le 0.01$, see Figures~ (\ref{NRWs})-(\ref{time_tlrw}).
+2) For this range of $\Gamma$ the viscosity-related instabilities do not have a significant effect on the solution.

-\begin{rem} For higher values of $\Gamma$, downshifting to nearby modes is not observed.
-For example, for $\Gamma = 0.1 $, $k_{peak} = 0$ until the numerical solution deteriorates with the high-frequency modes now dominant.
+\begin{rem} The viscous instabilities have a small growth rate $\gamma = 2\epsilon\Gamma k$.
+The important features of the vHONLS and dvHONLS evolutions, such as the time of permanent downshift, occur much earlier than the time $\gamma^{-1}$ at which the viscous instabilities have a noticeable effect.
+As a consequence, the results for the vHONLS and dvHONLS numerical evolutions are close.
+For higher values of $\Gamma$, there can be significant differences in the behavior of vHONLS and dvHONLS.
+Further downshifting may not be observed.
+For example, for the vHONLS with initial data (\ref{IC-A}), $\epsilon = 0.05$, $\Gamma = 0.1 $, one finds $k_{peak}= 0$ until the numerical solution deteriorates with the high-frequency modes now dominant.
 Introducing diffusion in the experiments with $\epsilon \delta = 2.1 \Gamma = 0.21 $ controls the growth of the viscous instabilities, but downshifting is not observed. \end{rem}

 In the subsequent discussion the initial condition